lorn-jaeger/GEE-Wildfire-Data/README.md

 		- click download JSON from this screen, these are your credentials.

  TODO: enable apis
+Now we need to enable the apis.
+In the top right hamburger menu select:
+	- APIs & Services
+	From this menu select `Google Drive API` and click `Enable API`.
+Do the same for `Google Earth Engine API`

  Now we need to add ourselves as a test user in google cloud navigate to API's & Servies/OAut concent screen/Audience